CSEP Certification Frequently Asked Questions

-In order for anyone to become a CSEP Certified member they must follow the 5 Steps to Becoming Certified as part of the certification process.
-As well, each certification has a set of requirements that applicants much meet in order to be eligible to challenge the exams.
+In order to become a CSEP-CPT or CSEP-CEP, you must follow the 5 Steps to Becoming Certified as part of the certification process.
+As well, each certification has a set of requirements that applicants must meet in order to be eligible to challenge the exams.

 Step 1: GET READY

 After you apply you will be sent regular communication at each step to assist you.

 Wait for CSEP to approve your application (2 to 3 weeks).
 While you're waiting follow @CSEPdotCA on Twitter to stay informed.

 - Submit and pay for your application online to begin the CSEP-CPT or CSEP-CEP certification process